 Barefoot: Cost – FREE!

 How can you beat this?!
 Mother nature gave you two feet for a reason.
-It’s time to use them.

 The one downside to playing Capoeira with your feet is that they can get torn up by the floor.
 When you start training Capoeira, it’s common to get a blister or to feel very sore in your foot muscles.
 For most people, this is a hurdle that they have to cross.
 Over time, your feet will develop calluses and become tough enough to handle hard training.
 Until then, you might leave classes feeling like your feet have been burned by coals.

 Nothing’s better!
 The reason your feet are so much better at providing quick and agile movement, is because there is a lot of feedback between your feet and your brain.
 Your brain receives signals from the sole of your foot and with that information, you can move easily.
 The weight of shoes also tends to change the way you move.
 If might be subtle, but if someone’s kicking at your, you want to be as light on your feet as possible.

 This will depend a lot on you.
 If you’ve developed some toughness on your feet, then you’ll feel perfectly comfortable being barefoot.
 Some people don’t feel comfortable being barefoot… which is unfortunate.
 One big downside to being barefoot, and an excellent reason for wearing shoes, is the lack of protection from glass, or small rocks that might cut your foot.
 Maybe you have feet made of leather, but it’s more likely that you will want to wear shoes when you play Capoeira outside.

 Your feet are like an investment that improves in value the more you use it.
 After so many years of doing Capoeira, you will actually be able to do Capoeira on the concrete for a good while before it starts to hurt.
 That being said, it’s not a bad idea to find some shoes that help you train while you’re recovering from blisters or other foot related issues.